 Allen County has 37 different Indiana Medicare Advantage plans available for sale.
-More than 52% of current Fort Wayne Medicare beneficiaries have an opportunity to switch to one of these plans in the near future.
+More than 52% of current Fort Wayne Medicare beneficiaries have an opportunity to switch to one of these plans soon.

-Many Medicare Advantage plans in Fort Wayne, Indiana start with a $0 monthly premium, even the all-in-one plans which cover things like prescription drugs, hearing, and dental.
+Many Medicare Advantage plans in Fort Wayne, Indiana, start with a $0 monthly premium, even the all-in-one plans covering prescription drugs, hearing, and dental.
 The things that set them apart are out-of-pocket maximums, medical networks, and customer service.
 Aetna has a good mix of all three.

 If minimizing costs is most important, look at a plan from Indiana University.
-The $3,350 MOOP is quite low.
+The $3,350 MOOP is relatively low.
 And HMO networks, although more restricted, usually cost less.

-Anthem BCBS looks like a “Cadillac plan”.
-It has the highest out-of-pocket maximum and it has a PPO network, which gives you more choice.
-But we aren’t sure what their customer service rating is, which may be a cause for concern.
+Anthem BCBS looks like a “Cadillac plan.”
+It has the highest out-of-pocket maximum and a PPO network, giving you more choices.
+But we’re not sure what their customer service rating is, which may be a cause for concern.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Don’t forget that we have Medicare Advantage FAQ pages that go into much deeper detail.

 Medigap is a better plan if you want to stick with your Original Medicare.
 It’s a small, private insurance plan which covers all of your Medicare coverage gaps for one monthly premium.
 And coverage is standardized across all 50 states.